 These five schools have created a whole school Circus Parade, pod-casts, built and flown kites, started an allotment in the playground, made animations and a photographic and sound installation.

 Our reputation in cross-disciplinary, cross-subject working has led to us being approached to help a number of schools in their transition to project working in Year 7.
 Amongst these we have returned to Castle Vale to teach teachers how to deliver Stans Cafe work to their students and to help them write it into their schemes of work.
-We were invited into St. Albans School to do an eight day prototype project centred on the idea of a Sustainable School.
-This project extended the School Rulers model by attempting to focus all elements of the students timetable in the project, addressing the notion of a Sustainable School from the various perspectives of Maths, Science, Humanities, Music, English, even, at a stretch, Modern Foreign Languages.
+We were invited into St. Albans School to do an eight day prototype project centred on the idea of a sustainable school.
+This project extended the School Rulers model by attempting to address all elements of the students timetables in the project, addressing the notion of a sustainable school from the various perspectives of Maths, Science, Humanities, Music, English, even, at a stretch, Modern Foreign Languages.